lmgarvey/abacus/GitCommitMessages.md

 # Git Commit Messages

-Since I work locally in CLion, committing and pushing changes with messages can only be done with titles, and no description section.
+Since I work locally in CLion and Visual Studio, committing and pushing changes with messages can only be done with titles, and no description section.
 This is visually messy to me when looking at my commit history, since it's difficult to see at a glance what a certain commit did - you have to expand the title just to see the full thing.

 This document is intended to supplement those messages.
 It will include backdated commits from before its existence, and will list out future commits as well, in an effort to clarify changes as they happened.